 You can use Rage broadheads with a crossbow for speed.
 However, there are risks like that of an early blade deployment.
 If you can, use Rage broadheads with crossbows designed for them.

-Some crossbows in the market are faster than others—such differences in speed results in the risk of early blade deployment.
+Some crossbows in the market are faster than others—such differences in speed result in the risk of early blade deployment.

 Now, if you are using a crossbow designed to work with speeds of 400 fps or more, you must stick with Rage broadheads explicitly made for crossbows.